criteo/eslint-plugin-criteo/README.md

 ### independent-folders

-_Ensure feature folders are independent._
+_Ensure feature folders are independent by preventing imports between each other.
+Features folders imports are also forbidden from the shared modules._

 Config: